Monotonicity formulas in potential theory: Introduction

-where $\Hg$ is the mean curvature of the level set $\{ \ffi = s \}$ inside the ambient $(M,g)$.
-We then observe that, up to a negative function of $s$, the left-hand side coincides with $U_3'$ (see formul\ae\ \eqref{eq:upfip2} and~\eqref{eq:der_fip} below), whereas the right hand side is always nonnegative.
-This implies the Monotonicity statement.
-Also, under the hypothesis of the Rigidity statement, the left hand side of the above identity vanishes and thus the Hessian of $\ffi$ must be zero in an open region of $M$.
+so that the function $s \mapsto \Phi_2(s)$ is monotone.
+Also, under the hypothesis of the Rigidity statement, the left hand side of the above identity vanishes at some point and thus the Hessian of $\ffi$ must be zero in an open region of $M$.
 In turn, by analyticity, it vanishes everywhere.
 On the other hand, the asymptotic behavior of $u$ implies that $\ffi(x)\to + \infty$ when $x\to \infty$.
 In particular, $\na \ffi$ is a nontrivial parallel vector field.
 Hence, it provides a natural splitting direction for the metric $g$, which can then be proved to have a product structure.
 Finally, using the fact that $g_{\R^n}$ is flat and thus $g$ is conformally flat by construction, we can argue as in \cite{Ago_Maz_1} that the cross sections of the Riemannian product $(M,g)$ are indeed metric spheres and that in turn $(M,g)$ is isometric to a round cylinder.